davestewart/davestewart-content/content/blog/programming/msal-vue/index.md

 ### Single page applications

-MSAL has some quirks regarding routing in SPAs (because it changes the location `hash`) which requires some additional workarounds.
+MSAL has some quirks regarding routing in SPAs which requires some additional workarounds.

+Firstly, when MSAL handles an authentication redirect, it clears the location `hash`.
+This route modification **will** re-trigger global Vue Router route guards, which can be problematic if a global route guard is _already_ handling the login.

-Firstly, MSAL will need to [hook into your router](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-browser/docs/navigation.md) which it does via a somewhat cumbersome class extension.
+Secondly, when using popup interaction, MSAL will need to [hook into your router](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-browser/docs/navigation.md) which it does via a somewhat cumbersome class extension.
 It can handle internal (SPA routes) and external (navigating to MS Identity platform) and both are specific to chosen [interaction](#redirect-or-popup-interaction) type.

-Secondly (as outlined above) when MSAL handles an authentication using **redirect flow**, it clears the location `hash`.
-This route modification **will** re-trigger global Vue Router route guards, which can be problematic if a global route guard is _already_ handling the login.

 ### Initialising the library